Directive Principles of State Policy (DPSP) – Notes [GK PDF]

 -Ivor Jennings

 Economic and social rights are the central issues of the directive policies.
-The major goal of this programme, according to some, is to turn India into a welfare state rather than a tyrannical one.
+The major goal of this program, according to some, is to turn India into a welfare state rather than a tyrannical one.
 Dr. B.R.
 Ambedkar told at the Constituent Assembly that “These policies serve as a testing ground for the ruling party“.

 Professor KC Wheare‘s policies have declared the political values of justice, freedom, equality, friendship, and so on, in accordance with the terms of the proposed constitution.
 Citizens have rights and obligations as a result of these beliefs.